cyber-defence-campus/self-sovereign-identity/README.md

 In this thesis, we study the feasibility of implementing flexible, privacy-preserving verification logic for anonymous credentials using general-purpose zero-knowledge proofs.
-We provide an overview, comparison, and performance analysis of stateof- the-art zero-knowledge frameworks, and we design flexible credential verification logic using arithmetic circuits.
+We provide an overview, comparison, and performance analysis of state-of- the-art zero-knowledge frameworks, and we design flexible credential verification logic using arithmetic circuits.
 We then implement a proof-of-concept framework for anonymous credentials based on zk-